 The overall performance of the agents is summarized in Table 3, with task-specific results in Table 4.
 As illustrated in Table 3, FLASH achieves the highest accuracy among all agents.
 Although GPT-3.5-TURBO completes the tasks the fastest, it has the lowest accuracy at 15.25%.
+We find that using more tokens does not guarantee better performance.
+REACT consumes a large number of tokens (over 10K) but does not outperform FLASH, consuming around 6K tokens.

 The detection task, being a binary choice question, should be the simplest task and the first step an AIOps agent performs.
 However, as shown in Table 4(a), only FLASH answers all the detection problems correctly.
 For localization task, agents are allowed to come up with a list of potential faulty services as their answers (since there could be multiple faults happenning in the system at the same time).
 To evaluate their accuracy, we consider both the top 1 and top 3 answers.
 In Table 4(b), REACT performs best when evaluated using the top 3 answers, but its accuracy drops when considering the top 1.
 The RCA and mitigation tasks prove to be the most challenging for the agents.
-GPT-3.5-w-SHELL fails to recover any failure in its mitigation attempts.
+For instance, GPT-3.5-w-SHELL fails to recover any failure in its mitigation attempts.